Chris J. Lomer Memorial Award

 Applicants will be required to present their work in invertebrate pathology in either an oral or poster presentation at the Annual Meeting and a certificate will be presented at the meeting.

-The deadline for application submission is March 15 (Deadline Extended to April 1, 2020) and will be published on the meeting website.
+The deadline for application submission is March 18, 2022 and will be published on the meeting website.
 Committee decisions are made within one month.

 Applicants for the Chris J. Lomer Award:

 - Have at least a BSc or an equivalent degree

 - Should be working or studying at a university or research institution that carries out research, this includes field stations, NGO’s and museums

 - Should be working in scientific areas within the discipline of the SIP (invertebrate pathology and microbial control)

 - NOTE: Scientists with citizenship/residency does not meet the World Bank classification of “low or medium low income” who are conducting research in a country under this category (at the time of the application) will not be considered for this award.